What We Know For Sure About This Year's "Bachelorette" Finale

 Advertisement

-As Chris Harrison stand-in (and former Bachelorette) JoJo Fletcher says in a promo, Tayshia’s top four will head to hometown visits next week.
-With the Men Tell All reportedly scheduled for December 14, it’s likely that hometowns will be saved for December 15.
-We can probably predict that, by the end of next week, Tayshia’s lineup will be whittled down to just three contenders.
+As Chris Harrison stand-in (and former Bachelorette) JoJo Fletcher says in a promo, Tayshia’s top four will head to hometown visits next week. .
+According to the preview for December 14’s episode, we’ll soon see the season’s Men Tell All and, likely during the same episode, the rose ceremony that will confirm Tayshia’s final four.
+It looks like hometowns will be saved for December 15, and then we can probably predict that, by the end of next week, Tayshia’s lineup will be whittled down to just three contenders.

 If this were a typical Bachelorette season, this would be enough confirmation that Tayshia and three guys head to the fantasy suites on December 21 before two finalists make it to December 22.
 But it’s hard to predict how each episode will play out: this season’s abnormal filming schedule and leading lady switcheroo have thrown a wrench in the show’s usual format.
 (For one thing, many of Tayshia’s episodes aren’t ending with rose ceremonies.)
 In recent years, Bachelor Nation leads like Hannah Brown and Peter Weber also got live, extra “After the Final Rose” specials, but with COVID-19 safety protocols in place, it’s likely that won’t happen again this season.

-Note: Update: This story was originally published before the Dec.
-8 episode of The Bachelorette.